yan-soon/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder.

-   1. Ensure there is internet connectivity to utilize NusMods data.

    1. Double-click the jar file.<br>
       Expected: GUI runs with a set of sample modules.
 The window size may not be optimum.